Epping/Springbrook Dam

 Make a Campsite Reservation

-Williams County now offers the ability to reserve a campsite online for Epping/Springbrook Dam!
-Campsites may be reserved same day or in advance for the duration of the year for a maximum of 14 days (13 nights) and a maximum of four sites per reservation, per person.
-Campsites can still also be reserved onsite/day of by paying at the park with cash or check.
+Between March 1 and October 31, campsites may be reserved online for same day camping or in advance for a maximum of 14 days (13 nights) and a maximum of four sites per reservation, per person.
+Year-round, campsites can be reserved onsite/day of by paying at the park with cash or check.

 Fees